Updated: Mar 28

 We all have a personal brand, whether we are proactively managing it or not.

 Your personal brand is a public perception of not just by the value of the work you do (the what and the how) but your values (the why we do what we do), and your brand evolves as your value and values do.
 As you grow, your experiences, thought leadership, strengths, reputation, and intentions grow too.
 In today's web and social-centric world, there’s more power than ever to dictate the mark you want to make.
-Proactive personal brand management can you that competitive edge.
+Proactive personal brand management can give you that competitive edge.
 Know your worth, own your worth, happy personal branding!

 Photographer - Liz Vone Hoene